(Dis)Proving Spectre Security with Speculation-Passing Style: Speculation-Passing Style for Spectre-v4

 \section{Speculation-Passing Style for Spectre-v4}

-This section presents an extension of our approach to Spectre-v4.
-Spectre-v4~\cite{spectre} is a Spectre variant that exploits the store-to-load forwarding predictor in modern CPUs to recover secrets even if they should have been overwritten.
+This section presents an extension of our approach to Spectre-v4~\cite{spectre}.
+This Spectre variant exploits the store-to-load forwarding predictor in modern CPUs to recover secrets even if they should have been overwritten.
 Specifically, it forces the processor to mispredict that a load does not depend on a preceding store to the same address.
 Thus, the processor speculatively loads the stale value before the store is completed.

 \Cref{fig:v4:insecure} presents a minimal example program that is vulnerable to Spectre-v4.
 This program stores a secret value~\jcode{sec} at address~\jcode{a} in \cref{line:v4:store-sec}, then overwrites it with a public value~\jcode{pub} in \cref{line:v4:store-pub}, loads a value from the same address in \cref{line:v4:load}, and finally leaks the loaded value in \cref{line:v4:leak}.
 If the processor mistakenly predicts that the load in \cref{line:v4:load} does not depend on the preceding public store, it will execute the load without waiting the store to complete.
 Hence, it will speculatively load the secret value~\jcode{sec} stored earlier at address~\jcode{a} and leak it in \cref{line:v4:leak}.